lekoala/silverstripe-cms-actions/README.md

 You can also use the HasPrevNextUtils trait to add navigation in your utils as well.

+### Configure UI options per record

+Instead of using the global config flags, you can configure the form based on the record being edited.

+Your DataObject needs to implement `getCMSActionsOptions`.
+This function should return an array with the following keys:
+- save_close: true/false
+- save_prev_next: true/false
+- delete_right: true/false

+This will be use instead of the default global options if provided.

 ### Custom prev/next record

 By implementing PrevRecord and NextRecord and your DataObject, you can override the